pagethemage/fv-app-heroku-fork/README.md

-# fv-appt-platform
+# Football Victoria Referee Management Platform

-The FV Referees department would like to provide a better experience for referees when appointing to football matches by improving their semi-automatic process.
-Appointment requires matching location, experience, maturity, and appropriate age to the match.
-It also requires accuracy, timing, and flexibility.
-The main goal is to fix the issue of mass declines in age groups of U12, 13, and 14’s fixtures which can impact the growth of football in Victoria.
-Having this platform run with the below requirements will help to ensure higher acceptance of appointments.
-This platform is to compliment the current use of Schedula which is the Referees Appointment System that does not have a graphical visualization but stores the Club's and Referees' information and history.
+This project is a React-based web application for managing referee appointments and availability for Football Victoria.
+The FV Referees department aims to provide a better experience for referees when appointing to football matches by improving their semi-automatic process.
+This platform complements the current use of Schedula, adding graphical visualization to the existing Referees Appointment System.

+## Project Overview

+The main goals of this platform are:

+- Match referees to appointments based on location, experience, maturity, and appropriate age
+- Improve accuracy, timing, and flexibility in the appointment process
+- Address the issue of mass declines in age groups of U12, 13, and 14's fixtures
+- Ensure higher acceptance of appointments

-## Build front-end
+## Frontend Setup

 1. Clone the repository and navigate to the root directory: